Sometimes problems can arise from a misunderstanding which can easily be clarified by talking to the right person.

 Making a formal complaint about a school or college

-If you can’t reach agreement, you may be able to make a complaint to:
+If you are not satisfied with the outcome of your formal complaint, you may then be able to make a complaint to:

 - the Department for Education/schools complaint unit